 Mothers with postpartum psychosis are depressed and irritated.
 They believe things that can’t be true and they also see, hear, feel and smell things that are not there.
 It is essential to get this mental illness treated as various researchers suggest that this illness is associated with a high suicide rate.

 5. Postpartum post traumatic stress disorder

-There are a number of risk factors that contribute to the occurrence of postpartum post traumatic stress disorder and most of the time it is triggered by the trauma during delivery which include, feeling of powerlessness, and lack of support during the delivery.
+There are a number of risk factors that contribute to the occurrence of postpartum post-traumatic stress disorder and most of the time it is triggered by the trauma during delivery which includes, feeling of powerlessness, and lack of support during the delivery.

 What causes postpartum depression???

 Postpartum depression is a major health issue for women and it is not surprising, women with this condition feel sad and tearful.
 It is hard for them to lead a happy normal life.
 There are various risk factors that contribute to the development of the symptoms of postpartum depression.
 Risk factors include:

 - A woman has experienced depression and anxiety in the past.